Operation Frank was an Association of Land Rover Owners of Canada (ALROC)

 - Dixon Kenner has returned as interim editor: from June 2012 issue through December 2013.

-- Terry King returned as full editor: from Jan 2014 issue.
+- Terry King returned as full editor: from Jan 2014 issue to Jan 2017 issue.

 With the growth of the newsletter over the years, several other people have been involved on an almost monthly basis: David Meadows, Murray Jackson, Fred Joyce, Andrew Finlayson, and Bruce Ricker all are there to help get this on its way to the membership.